martibc16/STM32_Thermostat/README.md

 </p>
 As you can see the 7 segment display (blue rectangular form) is completly flushed (minus some tolerance) into the case.

 The cover is designed to fit into the base with a snap fit.
-The method used for it can be seen in the following section analysis: